PublicInMotionGmbH/ui-kit/packages/card/README.md

 ### Card

+It allows any props which are allowed for 'div'.
+Additionally, it handles some differently:

 Property name | Type      | Default | Description
 --------------|-----------|:-------:|--------------------------------
 className     | string    | n/a     | additional class name passed to wrapper